 Owned by Stratasys, MakerBot produces a range of MakerBot material extrusion 3D printers including the Replicator 2X, Replicator Fifth Generation, MakerBot Mini and the Replicator Z18.

 MakerGear sells its own M Series material extrusion 3D printers, as well as some RepRap open source hardware.

-Photocentic make very-low-cost vat photopolymerization 3D printers that use a daylight photopolymer technology.
+Photocentic make ow-cost vat photopolymerization 3D printers that use their own unique daylight photopolymer printing (DPP) technology.

 Portabee make a small, foldable material extrusion 3D printer called the Portabee Go.

 PrinterBot produces low cost, material extrusion 3D printers in both kit-form and fully assembled.
-These include the Simple Metal, PrintrBot Plus, PrintrBox Go, and the DIY Simple Maker's Kit.
+These include the Simple PrintrBot Plus and PrintrBox Play.

 ReprapUniverse.com sells kits for MendleMax and Prussa open source, material extrusion RepRap 3D printers.

 Teirtime Corporation is a Chinese 3D printer manufacturer of material extrusion 3D printers including the UP Mini, Up Plus 2 and UP BOX.

 Tinkerine is a publically-traded Canadian manufacturer of material extrusion 3D printers called the Litto, Ditto+ and Ditto Pro.